 PREVENTING DIASTASIS RECTI

 Prevention of DRA begins during pregnancy, which is one reason we recommend an evaluation by a women's health therapist BEFORE or DURING pregnancy, especially if dysfunctions are already present.
 Learning how to engage the deep core muscles simultaneously is paramount.
-One way this can be acommplished is by EXHALING every time you lift something or yourself.
+One way this can be accomplished is by EXHALING every time you lift something or yourself.
 For example, getting out of a chair, picking up the infant carrier, lifting groceries or weight training.
 The deep core muscles are activated on the exhale.
 Think of it as exercising all day long with each daily task!
 It is also helpful to roll to your side when getting in and out of bed, using your arms and EXHALING to sit up (example below).
-Avoid exercise that puts stress on the abdominal wall, such as sit-ups/ crunches or V sits in Pilates and even planks, unless you are able to engage the deep abdominal muscle (tranverse abdomnus) first.
-Boot camp is the last place you should be until the separation closes or you have the abdominal wall supported with kinesiotape (if you cannot absolutely avoid your new exercise class).
+Avoid exercise that overloads the pelvic floor or abdomen such as sit-ups/ crunches or V sits in Pilates and even planks, unless you are able to engage the deep abdominal muscle (tranverse abdomnus) first.
+Boot camp is the last place you should be until you are able to manage the pressure in your abdominal cavity or you have the abdominal wall supported with kinesiotape (if you cannot absolutely avoid your new exercise class).
 Running or jogging should also be postponed if the deep core muscular system has not been restored.

 CHECKING FOR DIASTASIS RECTI